-The opening of records of past cases, to hold accountable the abusers and their protectors.
 The establishment of "clear rules, mechanisms and procedures" for the mandatory reporting of all suspected cases of abuse to civil law enforcement authorities.

 And, it added that it was "particularly concerned ... that the Holy See has consistently placed the preservation of the reputation of the church and the protection of the perpetrators above children's best interests, as observed by several national commissions of inquiry."